tmralmeida/thor-magni-tools/README.md

 **Attention:**

 * This is only available for the latest [Zenodo version](https://zenodo.org/records/13865754).
-* If you have the `thor-magni-tools` conda environment alread installed run:
+* If you already have the `thor-magni-tools' conda environment installed, run:

 ```
 conda activate thor-magni-tools && pip install opencv-python